 Specialist coatings, provided by businesses throughout NZ, are available to protect the glass from the worst of the dirt.
 Your balustrade installer should be able to help you with product recommendations.

-No, all our balustrades are custom made for each individual customer's project, they are measured, fabricated, colour coated and installed to fit the area and so are suitable for most building applications.
+No, all our balustrades are custom made for each individual customer's project, they are measured, manufactured, colour coated and installed to fit the area and so are suitable for most building applications.
 This flexibility means customers can work with the balustrade dealer to get the look they really want for their individual home.